 Well, perhaps not.
 Used as a form of exit or entry poll, a short written exercise can tell you what the student took away — or failed to comprehend–from some aspect of your course.
 Or, you can just ask them to articulate the sort of questions you’d ask in doorknob polls.

 This might seem obvious, but it’s nice for students to get to know a bit about each other before being asked to work together.
-It’s easy to see students as a monolithic co-fraternity.
+It’s easy to see students as a monolithic cohort.
 The reality is that they are often strangers to one another, meeting for the first time in a class.They do already have one thing in common: they elected to take the same course.
 A brief statement of name, reason for taking the class, and perhaps one fact about themselves to share can create a more collegial feeling in a course.
-This is particularly important for seminars and other class types that require a certain level of trust, and a shared responsibility for keeping the conversations in class meaningful.
+This is particularly important for seminars and other class types that require a certain level of trust, and a shared responsibility for keeping the conversations in class meaningful and repectful.

 “The whole is greater than the parts” exercises:

 Early examples of the effective use of clickers tended to focus on a simple trick.
 Have students vote individually on a difficult question.
-If the results show that a majority of the group did not answer correctly, do the vote again, but ask students to work in pairs before deciding which answer to vote for.
+If the results show that a majority of the group did not answer correctly, do the vote again, but ask students to work in pairs before deciding how to vote.
 The second result?
 The correct answer becomes the majority vote.
 Similarly, assigning one clicker (or test sheet) to a group of students most often results in the group grade being higher than the average of the scores of the individuals in the same group.
-Many students hate the idea of group work, however this exercise is one way to prove that in most cases, group thinking can be more carefully reasoned than an individual thinking.
+Many students hate the idea of group work, however this exercise is one way to prove that in most cases, group thinking can be more carefully reasoned than individual thinking.

 Interactive demonstrations and assumption-checking:

-First, introduce the demonstration or scenario, describing the beginning state
+First, introduce the demonstration or scenario, describing the beginning state.

-Explain what the change element is — for example, you are going to do “x” in order to run the experiment, or “this event happened” to a community
+Explain what the change element is — for example, you are going to do “x” in order to run the experiment, or “this event happened” to a community.

 Ask the students to pair up and discuss what they think will happen.
 Survey the predictions/expectations of the small groups

-Run the experiment, or reveal the outcome of the scenario
+Run the experiment, or reveal the outcome of the scenario.

 Have students discuss or analyze the outcome, based on their prior expectations.

-Debates, mock courtrooms, or other forms of role play can be an important way to learn a new language, to internalize new forms of understanding and behavior, or to understand a historic event.
+Debates, mock courtrooms, assuming identites or other forms of role play can be an important way to learn a new language, to internalize new forms of understanding and behavior, or to understand a historic event.
 Record the session so that you and the students involved can assess their performance.

 People like to solve problems.
 Depending upon your discipline, examples of workable problems might be quantitative, analytical, or situational.